Somber Eyes to the Sky: Background, recording and release

 In 1996, Shadows Fall recorded a demo called Mourning a Dead World, printing 200 copies.
 Guitarist Matt Bachand said the demo "was really intended just for us to work on things".
 People bought the demo and Shadows Fall began to have concerts.
 Bachand formed Lifeless Records to produce Somber Eyes to the Sky and both self-financed and self-promoted it.
 Genet Records of Belgium created a repress of the album, and Somber Eyes to the Sky sold 15,000 copies worldwide, including a few thousand in Europe.
 Somber Eyes to the Sky was recorded in Zing Recording Studios in Westfield, Massachusetts.
 Released on November 30, 1997, Somber Eyes to the Sky had success in late 1998 and early 1999 on CMJ New Music Report's Loud Rock airplay chart, reaching the top ten and remaining on the chart for several weeks.

 Touring and promotion

 Shadows Fall toured in 1998 and opened for Six Feet Under, Overcast and Shai Hulud.
 Other shows the band had included the Cleveland "World Series of Metal" event, Milwaukee Metalfest, and one show on the Van Warped package tour.
-In the fall of 1998, Phil Labonte left Shadows Fall and was replaced by Brain Fair.
+In the fall of 1998, Phil Labonte left Shadows Fall and was replaced by Brian Fair.
 In a later interview in 2007, Labonte explained why he left Shadows Fall:

 Fair replaced Labonte after Fair's previous band Overcast disbanded.
 Shadows Fall then performed again at the Milwaukee Metalfest and the New Jersey March Metal Meltdown.
 This caught the attention of Century Media Records, and the record label signed Shadows Fall in late 1999.
 A headline show earned Shadows Fall the top billing for the New England "Metal & Hardcore" festival in 2000.